 Prodigy Finance does not have any out of pocket expenses – you just need to make monthly payments.

-Moreover, there are [no prepayment penalties and you can prepay as much as you wish, any number of times, at any point of the loan.
+With Prodigy Finance, you get student loans with no early repayment penalty.
+You can prepay as much as you wish, any number of times, at any point of the loan.

 While APR is a great tool to compare loan products, it has certain limitations.

 APR does not include the frequency with which your annual rate is compounded.
 This is relevant only for compound interest, and not simple interest.

 This is not a concern with Prodigy Finance education loans.
 Prodigy Finance charges simple interest during your study + grace period, and when you start repaying, interest is charged monthly on reducing balance.

 While APR will capture all the costs of the financial product, there might be additional costs for the customer to avail the financial product.